xunih/shoveler-diary/README.md

 ## How to run locally

-After clone the git repository, please go to the project folder and run the following commands in the terminal
+After clone the git repository, please add an .env file where you store all the required sensitive variables.
+Then go to the project folder and run the following commands in the terminal
 ```
 npm run install
 ```